UK IT Channel News | IT Channel Oxygen

 Hundreds of staff at Exertis UK are likely to lose their jobs.

-But after a dog of a 2024 and 2025, the market is starting to witness some green shoots, according to one source I spoke to in the wake of the news.
+But after a dog of a 2024 and 2025, the market is starting to witness some signs of recovery, according to one source I spoke to in the wake of the news.

-“We should remind ourselves that our industry is growing at 6% this year – it’s still not a bad place to be,” they concluded.
+“We should remind ourselves that our industry is growing at 6% this year – it’s still not a bad place to be,” they said.

 As we understand it, Exertis UK’s consultation period is likely to last more than the minimum 45 days.